Migraine screen filter

 Does Nox work like FL-41 glasses?

-Nox's FL-41 preset emulates the spectral transmittance profile of clinical FL-41 tinted lenses by computing per-channel attenuation from the published transmittance curve.
-It's a software approximation of the same optical filter that reduced migraine attacks by 74% in clinical trials (Good et al.).
+Nox's FL-41 preset approximates the spectral transmittance profile of FL-41 tinted lenses by computing per-channel attenuation from the published transmittance curve.
+FL-41 lenses were associated with a 74% reduction in migraine frequency in one clinical study (Good et al.).

 How is Nox different from f.lux or Night Shift?

 f.lux and Night Shift shift color temperature — making the screen warmer.
-Nox filters specific wavelengths across the full visible spectrum using 41-point spectral curves, targeting the exact 480nm wavelengths that research links to migraine photophobia.
+Nox filters specific wavelengths across the full visible spectrum using 41-point spectral curves, giving you precise control beyond simple color temperature.
 See the full comparison.

 What is melanopic suppression?

 Melanopic suppression measures how much melanopsin-activating light (peaked at 480nm) your filter removes.
-Melanopsin is the photopigment in ipRGC cells that drives migraine photophobia.
+Melanopsin is the photopigment in ipRGC cells linked to light sensitivity.
 Nox shows this as a real-time percentage that updates as you adjust settings.

 Will Nox cure my migraines?